Frequently Asked Questions

 A: Your course syllabus, assignments, supplemental materials and contact with your instructor are provided through an online class management system called Blackboard.
 Your instructor may also use Blackboard to deliver quizzes and exams as well as announcements and notices.

-A: Courses offered via the Internet generally do not require on-campus visits.
+A: Courses offered via Distance Learning generally do not require on-campus visits.
 However, some online classes require minimal on-campus visits.
-In this case, meeting days and times are noted in the University’s online schedule of classes.
+The meeting days and times are noted in the University’s online schedule of classes.

-To participate in online programs students will need a computer system with current specifications.
+To participate in online programs students will need a computer system with certain specifications.
 Students are encouraged to visit their distance learning program information/website for recommended system requirements as hardware and software requirements vary by program.
-The Blackboard Support website provides additional assistance regarding system requirements.
+Also, view the Distance Learning website for general information regarding technical requirements.
 Distance learners may purchase UC-licensed software through the UC Bookstore Computer Department.

 A: Students registering for at least one course in the current semester are automatically eligible for a Blackboard account.
-To activate your Blackboard account, go to http://blackboard.uc.edu and click the "Activate Account" link.
+View the Blackboard page on the Student Orientation website to learn how to activate your Blackboard account.
 The Blackboard Help Center includes troubleshooting tips if difficulties are experienced.
-In addition, the Blackboard Support Team is available at: firstname.lastname@example.org or 513-556-1602 to provide further assistance if needed.
+In addition, the Blackboard Support Team is available at: email@example.com or 513-556-1602 to provide further assistance if needed.

 A: UC distance learning programs utilize a number of vendors to provide convenient online textbook service.
 See your respective distance learning program website (or the Blackboard syllabus) for resources and instructions.
-In addition, textbooks for distance learning courses (not part of a distance learning degree program) are available for purchase online and by mail order from the UC Bookstores at www.uc.edu/bookstore/bktextbks.asp.
+In addition, textbooks are available for purchase online and by mail order from the UC Bookstores at www.uc.edu/bookstore/bktextbks.asp.
+You may also want to consider OhioLINK, Ohio's Academic Library Consortium.

 A: This depends on the type of distance learning class or program that you elect.
 Online courses generally have no on-campus requirement, however, some may require minimal on-campus meetings.
 Video Conference classes generally require a visit to a video site; and telecourses usually are designed with a few on-campus meetings.
 Meeting days and times will be noted in the online schedule of classes.